Escazu, Costa Rica

 When we asked expats and global nomads about the quality of medical care in Escazu, they replied:

 "Escazu offers a wide range of medical services for both locals and visitors.
 The country has a well-developed healthcare system, with a variety of public and private hospitals and clinics providing quality care.
 Many of the private hospitals and clinics offer specialized services, such as cardiology, oncology, and orthopedics.
 Additionally, there are a number of pharmacies and medical supply stores in the area.
-English-speaking doctors and nurses are available in many of the medical facilities, making it easier for visitors to receive the care they need," remarked one expat in Escazu.
+English-speaking doctors and nurses are available in many of the medical facilities, making it easier for visitors to receive the care they need," wrote one expat living in Escazu.

 Are healthcare and health insurance expensive in Escazu?